 Kentucky CAP grant – The College Access Program is awarded to financially needy students in Kentucky to help them attend public and private colleges and universities, proprietary schools, and technical colleges.
 To be eligible, students must have an expected family contribution of less than $5,198.
 Currently, the maximum award for this academic year is $1,900.

 Kentucky Tuition Grant – The Kentucky Tuition Grant (KTG) is for Kentucky residents and can be used at eligible Kentucky private colleges and universities.
 The maximum KTG award for a full-time student is $2,910 for the academic year.
 Students must be enrolled full time to receive this award.
 (Source: www.kheaa.com)

 Kentucky Educational Excellence Scholarship (KEES) – KEES is awarded to Kentucky high school graduates and is based on their high school grade point average.
-Awards range from $50.00 to $2,500.00.
-The amount awarded is dependent upon criteria determined by the Kentucky Higher Education Assistance Authority.
+Awards vary and the amount awarded is dependent upon criteria determined by the Kentucky Higher Education Assistance Authority.
 For more information on the KEES program, visit www.kheaa.com.
 Students must maintain a certain GPA to renew each year.

 Labor Grant – To assist with the tuition, all students are awarded a Labor Grant .
 This year’s labor grant is $6,000.

 Pell Grant – A Federal Pell Grant, unlike a loan, does not have to be repaid.
 Generally, Pell Grants are awarded only to undergraduate students who have not earned a bachelor’s or professional degree.
 The Pell Grant is based on need, as determined by the FAFSA.
 Currently, awards can range from $626 –$5,775 per year.